 - Winning all cases would be the ground goal, while abolition and a transformation of the political variables creating this humanitarian crisis would be the guiding star

-- All cases meant todos cases; the projects would work with hard cases in order to create and strengthen favorable case law (favorable here meaning case law that would help refugee’s seeking asylum to get fair hearings of their claims within the U.S. judicial system, and create humane conditions for refugees coming into early contact with immigration enforcement officials upon entry and during processing)
+- All cases meant all cases; the projects would work with hard cases in order to create and strengthen favorable case law (favorable here meaning case law that would help refugee’s seeking asylum to get fair hearings of their claims within the U.S. judicial system, and create humane conditions for refugees coming into early contact with immigration enforcement officials upon entry and during processing)

 - A set of scale-able protocols would help standardize work across all project participants, including volunteers, and break bigger tasks into bite-sized chunks